 I like the word plant-based for many reasons, but mainly because it is vague.
 Depending on who you ask plant-based means different things.
 Some bloggers use to it to describe a diet consisting of 100% plants with no processed food, whereas the scientific community defines plant-based as a diet consisting of predominantly plants.
 Note: predominantly, not completely.

 My diet is not 100% plants.
 This is because I eat what I want.
-I would say my diet is probably around 90-95% plants, which is what makes me happiest.
-The remaining 5% could be anything from enjoying some cake for a friend’s birthday, going out for pizza, or saying yes when my sister asks me if I want to taste the latest Ben and Jerry’s flavour.
-The only thing I choose not to eat is meat and fish, not for ethical reasons but just out of personal choice.
+I would say my diet is probably around 80% plants, which is what makes me happiest.
+The remaining 20% could be anything from enjoying some cake for a friend’s birthday, going out for pizza, or saying yes when my sister asks me if I want to taste the latest Ben and Jerry’s flavour.
+There is no food that I see as off-limits.
 This is my idea of balance, and I love it!

 And yes, sometimes I even eat eggs.
 My parents live in the countryside and have a wonderful garden where they keep chickens.
 They live a very happy life there and all die of old age, long after they’ve stopped producing eggs.
 Personally I see no problem with eating these eggs – to be honest I don’t even know why I stopped as they’re just incredible and a key part of my childhood.
 This also means that sometimes when I go out for brunch I have a craving for eggs and I indulge in it.